-- Prior to their participation, teachers looked forward to the opportunity to attend the six-hour EPG trainings, recognizing the importance of the subject of early childhood obesity-for the students they teach, for the parents/caregivers of these students, for themselves, for their communities. - Teachers expected the training to cover conventional areas like healthy eating habits, proper portions, and physical activity, but did not anticipate the relevance of proper sleep or bone growth. - Providing counterintuitive, surprising, and illustrative information and delivering it in a dynamic, participatory, interactive, in-person manner was key in creating a compelling training.
-The EPG training was well aligned in all respects. - Prior to participating, teachers were concerned about some aspects of the EPG training.
-Happily, the EPG training successfully answered these concerns. - Length: Full-day trainings are often overly detailed and connected to bureaucratic topics like proper methods of official documentation.
-Teachers found the training fun and engaging. - Format: Full-day trainings like these are often didactic and bland.
-A great majority of the training was interactive, participatory, hands-on, and intriguing, containing many fresh discoveries or "ah-ha" moments. - Tech: The "digital divide" remains.
-Access to and comfort with the internet is frequently irregular in the schools and communities targeted for the EPG training.
-Introduction to and teacher registration for the EPG website via iPads and internet service provided at the trainings by CMOM diminished this issue.
-However, some ongoing concern/discomfort remained. - Translating Engagement to Behavior: Even if the topic is compelling, the information presented is often difficult to integrate into teachers' lives and the lives of members of the communities they serve.
-The EPG workshop provided incentives, encouragements, activities, and "tricks" that were easily and readily applicable to teachers' lives and those of their constituencies.
+- Prior to their participation, teachers were concerned about a number of notable areas connected to the six-hour EatPlayGrow training.
+The EatPlayGrow training successfully resolved many of these areas. - Length: Full-day trainings are often overly detailed and connected to bureaucratic topics like proper methods of official documentation. - Teachers felt like the training was fun and engaging and passed by quickly and pleasantly. - Format: Full-day trainings like these are often didactic and bland. - A great majority of the training-and the most enjoyable elements-were interactive, participatory, hands-on, and intriguing, and contained many fresh discoveries or "ah-ha" moments. - Tech: The "digital divide" remains.
+Access to and comfort with the internet is frequently irregular in the schools and communities targeted for the EatPlayGrow training.
+This extends to participating teachers. - Introduction to and registration for the EPG website via iPads and internet service provided at the trainings by CMOM diminished this issue.
+However, some ongoing concern/discomfort remained. - Translating Engagement to Behavior: Even if the topic is compelling, teachers had concerns that the information presented would be difficult to adapt to their lives and the lives of the communities they serve.

+The EatPlayGrow workshop provided many simple incentives, encouragements, activities, and "tricks" that were easily and readily applicable to teachers' lives and those of their constituencies.